Our approach is very simple: treat others as we would want to be treated.

 The ACML also will support the university’s research focus on infrastructure and sustainability, including the rehabilitation of urban mass-transportation centers such as highways, bridges, tunnels, rail, airports, port and water navigation channels, and utility infrastructure.

 The Clayco culture is built on building more than structures.
 We believe our projects are building communities, and that the jobs don’t stop when the projects open.

 Clayco is proud to sponsor Girls On The Run – St. Louis.
-Girls on the Run is a physical activity-based positive youth development program (PA-PYD) designed to develop and enhance girls’ social, psychological and physical competencies to successfully navigate life experiences.
+Girls on the Run is a physical, activity-based, positive youth development program (PA-PYD) designed to develop and enhance girls’ social, psychological and physical competencies to successfully navigate life experiences.
 The mission of Girls on the Run St. Louis is to empower girls for a lifetime of healthy living.
-Our program for girls in the 3rd through 8th grades inspires girls to be joyful, healthy and confident using a fun, experience-based curriculum which creatively integrates running.
+Our program for girls in the 3rd through 8th grades inspires them to be joyful, healthy and confident using a fun, experience-based curriculum which creatively integrates running.

 The Construction Career Development Initiative (CCDI) empowers students to build meaningful careers in dozens of construction industry fields.

 Clayco is proud to support the efforts of CCDI, a non-profit organization that brings diversity to the design and construction industry by mentoring and exposing minority/underrepresented and underemployed men and women to career development in construction in Chicago and St. Louis.